DRF Luftrettung: Mission

 The organization also conducts repatriation flights with fixed-wing air ambulances.

 Fleet

 The fleet consists of 60 helicopters, recognizable by their red and white colours, flying in Germany and abroad.
-The helicopters deployed for rescue operations are MBB/Kawasaki BK 117, Eurocopter EC145/H145, and Eurocopter EC135/H135.
-Helicopters of the type Bell 412 were retired at the end of 2015.
+The helicopters deployed for rescue operations are Airbus Helicopters H145 and Airbus Helicopters H135.
+Helicopters of the type Bell 412 were retired at the end of 2015, and the last MBB/Kawasaki BK 117 was retired in 2020.
 The DRF Luftrettung was the first operator of the Airbus Helicopters 145 worldwide starting in 2014; it first went into operation on its base in Munich.
-The transition of the fleet from BK117 to H145 helicopters is now almost completed.
-In 2020 the DRF Luftrettung was the first Operator of the Airbus Helicopters 145 D-3 with a 5-blade main rotor in the EU.
+In 2020 the DRF Luftrettung was the first operator in the EU of the Airbus Helicopters 145 D-3 with a 5-blade main rotor, and older H145 D-2 are being retrofitted to the D-3 standard.